rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 Per the intro—and in contrast to my experience with Macs—my PC hardware-upgrade approach has been far easier on the wallet.
 In the second half of this piece, let’s look at how this notion of being behind on the price-to-performance curve applies to other toys.
 The idea here is to find creative new ways to use older items, resulting in the thrill of something different but without the sticker shock of the brand-new.

 Continuing with computers, old hardware need not be junked as it ages beyond seven or more years.
 Minor upgrades such as my aforementioned WiFi/Bluetooth adapter can extend the functionality of old hardware in interesting new ways.
 I recently happened upon a few old 1 TB 3.5-inch desktop hard drives.
 I replaced my ailing RAID 1 array (two 1 TB drives mirrored for redundancy, where one of the drives had been giving SMART errors for years) with a four-drive RAID 5 array (3 TB of usable space).
-For the non-geeks, understand that my storage capacity tripled for zero dollars.
+For the non-geeks, my storage capacity tripled for zero dollars.

 The recently released Windows 11 will not run on my aged PC.
 This leaves me two options: keep running Windows 10, or switch to a Linux distribution.
 Almost all Linux distros have very modest hardware requirements.
 If you’re looking for a new purpose for an ancient Windows laptop or desktop, try installing Linux on it and seeing how the operating system flies.